 Many dealerships have reopened.
 Out of stock vehicle inventory is extremely low.
 We continue to monitor closely.

-- Ford has re-opened all plants, and all dealerships are open.
+- Ford re-opened all plants.

-- General Motors has re-opened all plants, and all but 24 dealerships are open.
+- General Motors re-opened all plants.

 - VW shipments of fleet courtesy deliveries resumed effective May 11 and all U.S. ports are open.

 All major upfitters are at work and are reporting no significant backlogs.

 - Most DMVs are not yet back up to pre-Covid processing times.
 Several still have extensions in place as they work through back logs, and processing times in many states are quite lengthy.
 Please refer to our list of State DMV statuses and extensions for details.

 - Some states are rolling back their re-openings.
 We will continue to monitor and send out updates when any significant changes occur.

 - Due to the Coronavirus pandemic, there are many precautions that need to be followed to ensure the safety of our clients and drivers.
 When possible, please complete the below steps when turning in a vehicle and avoid personal contact among all parties:

 - Coordinate a pickup location near a road or highway in the event the vehicle is in a small neighborhood or area